-1. Most versions I’ve seen have ham in them.
+1. Most versions of split pea soup have ham in them.

 2. It’s (eventually) going to get cold around here, and I need lots of soup options.

-3. This soup is so easy to make, and I can almost guarantee that you have everything in you fridge to make this.
+3. This soup is so easy to make, and I can almost guarantee that you have everything in your fridge to make this.

 - 1 tablespoon olive oil